ami-iit/paper_latella_2021_thms_overhead-exoskeleton-torque/README.md

 ### Acknowledgement

 This paper has been supported by EU <a href="https://andy-project.eu"><b>An.Dy Project</b></a>.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 731540.
 The content of this publication is the sole responsibility of the authors.
 The European Commission or its services cannot be held responsible for any use that may be made of the information it contains.

+The authors would like to sincerely thank [Gabriele Nava](https://github.com/GabrieleNava) for all the incredible and meticulous support in testing and improving the codebase usage, installation instructions and documentation of this repo.

 ### Maintainer